github/securitylab/README.md

 ## Contributing

 We welcome contributions to the [CodeQL_Queries](CodeQL_Queries) sub-directory and to the [CodeQL Resources](#codeql-resources) section of this README.

-For example, if you found a vulnerability with CodeQL and would like to share the query with the community, then please open a pull request to add it to the [CodeQL_Queries](CodeQL_Queries) sub-directory.
-Or if you have recorded a video in which you use CodeQL then please open a pull request to add it to the [Videos](#videos) section of this README.
+If you have written a cool CodeQL query that you would like to share with the community, then please open a pull request to add it to the [CodeQL_Queries](CodeQL_Queries) sub-directory.
+Put your query in its own new sub-directory.
+For example: `CodeQL_Queries/cpp/mynewsubdir/mycoolquery.ql`.
+Of course, if you think your query might be eligible for a [bounty](https://securitylab.github.com/bounties), then you should open a pull request to the [codeql](https://github.com/github/codeql) repo instead.
+We do not offer bounties for queries submitted to this repo.
+The queries in the [CodeQL_Queries](CodeQL_Queries) sub-directory are usually highly specialized queries that only make sense for a specific codebase.
+For example, this repo contains queries that specifically target [Chrome](CodeQL_Queries/cpp/Chrome) or [Apache Struts](CodeQL_Queries/java/Apache_Struts_CVE-2018-11776).
+Such queries are inappropriate for the [codeql](https://github.com/github/codeql) repo, which is for general purpose queries only.

+If you would like to add a link [CodeQL Resources](#codeql-resources) section of this README, then just add another bullet point in the appropriate section.
+If possible, each bullet point should consist of a hyperlinked title and a short description.
+Please add new bullet points at the bottom of the list.
+In the future, we may choose some other ordering such as alphabetical but for now it is just a sequential list.

 Please see [CONTRIBUTING.md](CONTRIBUTING.md), [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md), and [LICENSE.md](LICENSE.md) for further information on our contributing guidelines and license.